Polymorphic Lambda Calculus with Context-Free Session Types: Related Work

 \paragraph{Linear Logic Propositions as Sessions}

 Caires and Pfenning~\cite{DBLP:conf/concur/CairesP10,DBLP:journals/mscs/CairesPT16} pioneered the interpretation of intuitionistic linear logic propositions as sessions.
-This interpretation, indicated by $[\_]$, maps receiving and sending types to tensor and lollipop as follows:
+This interpretation, indicated by $[\_]$, maps receiving and sending session types for base types $T$ as payload to tensor and lollipop as follows:

+Base types $T$ need not be interpreted.
 The semantics of these systems, given directly by the cut elimination rules, ensures deadlock freedom.
-An analogous interpretation applies to our session type language, but to compensate the sequencing operator, the interpretation must be formulated in CPS and invoked as in $[S] (*)$:
+An analogous interpretation applies to our session type language, but to compensate for the presence of the sequencing operator, the interpretation must be formulated in CPS and invoked as in $[S] (\mathbf{1})$:

-They extend their work to dependent types \cite{DBLP:conf/ppdp/ToninhoCP11} which encompasses polymorphism as the resulting session type discipline includes explicit operators to send and receive types.
+The interpretation of propositions as sessions is extend to dependent types \cite{DBLP:conf/ppdp/ToninhoCP11}, encompassing polymorphism since the resulting session type discipline includes explicit operators to send and receive types.

 Wadler~\cite{DBLP:conf/icfp/Wadler12,DBLP:journals/jfp/Wadler14} proposes a typing preserving translation of a variant of the aforementioned language by Gay and Vasconcelos~\cite{DBLP:journals/jfp/GayV10} into a process calculus that translates Caires and Pfenning's work~\cite{DBLP:conf/concur/CairesP10,DBLP:journals/mscs/CairesPT16} to classical linear logic, thus ensuring deadlock freedom.
 Even though our system ensures progress for the functional part of the language, the unrestricted interleaving of channel read/write on multiple channels may lead to deadlocked situations.
 That is the price to pay for the flexibility our language offers compared to the accounts of session types based on linear logic.